 James de Villiers

-- James de Villiers is a reporter at News24.
+- De Villiers is a journalist at Business Insider South Africa.

 Disclaimer: News24 encourages freedom of speech and the expression of diverse views.
 The views of columnists published on News24 are therefore their own and do not necessarily represent the views of News24.